The information on this page was last updated by Horty, Springer & Mattern on June 28, 2019.

 (c) Any information required to be reported by hospitals pursuant to RCW 18.71.0195.

-(4) The medical quality assurance commission or the board of osteopathic medicine and surgery shall be advised within thirty days of the name of any physician denied staff privileges, association, or employment on the basis of adverse findings under subsection (1) of this section.
+(4) The Washington medical commission or the board of osteopathic medicine and surgery shall be advised within thirty days of the name of any physician denied staff privileges, association, or employment on the basis of adverse findings under subsection (1) of this section.

 (5) A hospital or facility that receives a request for information from another hospital or facility pursuant to subsections (1) and (2) of this section shall provide such information concerning the physician in question to the extent such information is known to the hospital or facility receiving such a request, including the reasons for suspension, termination, or curtailment of employment or privileges at the hospital or facility.
 A hospital, facility, or other person providing such information in good faith is not liable in any civil action for the release of such information.